Ben-Dimelow/paylink_test/README.md

 ## Test 3 - Magic Getter Setter

-This code is mostly a minified version of https://github.com/rakshazi/getSetTrait I want to be completely upfront that this is how I would do it and don't want think coming up with a different way would be benifical.
+This code is mostly a minified version of https://github.com/rakshazi/getSetTrait I want to be completely upfront that this is how I would do it and don't want think coming up with a different way would be benefical.
 In fact I would just use the above via composer.

 I would make this a trait for this so that I could use it throughout my code where I need them.